A Traveler’s Bag

 - A disposable camera.
 You may laugh, but in places where theft is common, this will allow you to take some photos without running the risk of your camera being stolen.

 - A book or two written by an author from the country you are visiting, instead of your Lonely Planet guide.
 You will learn a lot more about local cultures.
 Travel guides may have been useful a few years ago.
-But nowadays you can find all the necessary information online, and you can find internet everywhere.
+But nowadays you can find all the necessary information online.
 So these guides are no longer needed.
 If anything, they can tell you which places to avoid to not be surrounded by awful backpackers.
 For those of you who read a lot, think about taking a Kindle or something similar.

 So, there you have it.
 These are the essential items you should take with you in your traveler’s bag.
 There is no need to burden yourself with useless things.
 If you are being hosted while on your trip, also consider bringing a small present for your host.